aroo530/FirstNodeJS-API/README.md

     ├───spec
     │ └───support

-    here are all the TS files app.ts is the start of the project has the listen functions └───src
+    here are all the TS files, app.ts is the start of the project has the listen functions └───src

-        modules has the utilities modules is more diverse of a name so I used it here you'll fine the images.ts file has the middleware and the resize function ├───modules
+        modules has the utilities, modules is more diverse of a name so I used it. here you'll find the images.ts file has the middleware and the resize function ├───modules

-        here is the routing system that starts with index.ts the in the api folder there is the getImage which has all the magic in it
+        here is the routing system that starts with index.ts. the in the api folder there is the getImage which has all the magic in it
         ├───routes
         │   └───api